ankurchavda/SparkLearning/README.md

     - Physical planning
     - Code generation

     Phase 1: Analysis
     Abstract Syntax Tree is generated from dataframe or query List of column names, datatypes, functions, databases etc. are resolved by consulting internal 'Catalog'.

     Phase 2: Logical Optimization
     Comprises of two internal stages.
-    In Stage 1, the Catalyst optimizer will construct a set of multiple plans In Stage 2, the Cost-based optimizer assigns cost to each plan.
+    In Stage 1, the Catalyst optimizer will construct a set of multiple plans.
+    In Stage 2, the Cost-based optimizer assigns cost to each plan.
 This may include, for example, the process of constant folding, predicate pushdown, projection pruning, boolean expression simplification etc.

     Phase 3: Physical Planning
     In this phase, Spark SQL generates an optimal physical plan for the selected logical plan, using physical operators that match those available in the Spark execution engine.

     Phase 4: Code generation
     Generation of efficient java byte code to run on each machine.
     Spark acts as a compiler facilitated by Project Tungsten for whole stage code generation.
     Whole stage code generation is physical query optimization, getting rid of virtual function calls and employing CPU registers for intermediate data.
 This generates a compact RDD for final execution.

 --------------------------